 Due to the success of the first phase improvements and the increased use of the route, Moray Council secured further funding from ERDF to make additional improvements to the Speyside Way.
-Phase 2 of the project begun construction work in early Spring 2022, and was completed in July 2022.
-This includes a further upgrading of 10.5km path from Carron to Cragganmore, and provides a high quality active travel route to access Aberlour and Craigellachie for a number of smaller settlements, individual properties and businesses.
+The next stage which begun construction in Summer 2021 includes a further 10.5km upgrading of the path from Carron to Cragganmore, providing a high quality active travel route to access Aberlour and Craigellachie for a number of smaller settlements, individual properties and businesses.
 Pedestrian and cycle numbers on the first phase of the path improvements more than doubled between July 2019 and July 2020.
-The increasing upwards trend has continued into 2022 data.
-See appendix 2 for data.
+The increasing upwards trend has continued into 2021 data.